sulfo/xml-sitemap-feed/readme.txt

 == Translation ==

 1. Install PoEdit on your computer.
+1. Go to this plugins /languages/ directory.
+1. If there is no .po file that corresponds with your language yet, rename the template translation database xml-sitemap-feed-xx_XX.po by replacing the xx with your language code and XX with your country code.
-1. Open the template translation database xml-sitemap-xx_XX.po in this plugins /languages/ directory with PoEdit.
+1. Open the .po file of your language with PoEdit.
 1. Go to Edit > Preferences and on the tab Editor check the option to compile a .mo database on save automatically.
 Close with OK.
 1. Go to Catalog > Settings and set your name, e-mail address, language and country.
 Close with OK.
 1. Go to Catalog > Update from POT-file and select the main xml-sitemap-feed.pot file.
 Then accept all new and removed translation strings with OK.
 1. Now go ahead and start translating all the texts listed in PoEdit.
-1. When done, go to File > Save as... and replace the xx_XX in the file name with the appropriate language and country code for your translation.
-Leave the rest of the file name the same and Save.
+1. When done, go to File > Save to Save.
 1. Upload the automatically created xml-sitemap-feed-xx_XX.mo database file (where xx_XX should now be your language and country code) to the plugins /languages/ directory on your WordPress site.
-1. After verifying the translations work on your site, send the .mo file to ravanhagen@gmail.com and don't forget to tell me how and with what link you would like to be mentioned in the credits!
+1. After verifying the translations work on your site, send the .mo file and, if you're willing to share it, your original .po file to ravanhagen@gmail.com and don't forget to tell me how and with what link you would like to be mentioned in the credits!

 Thanks for sharing your translation :)